Fukuoka Now shows you how to spread the New Year’s Cheer this December with nengajo, the ultimate winter greeting card!

 If you are sending your card domestically, once finished, it can simply be posted from any postbox around Japan with no need to worry about stamps.
 Postboxes will have a special nengajo slot from Dec.
-15. Once posted, nengajo are sorted and held until New Year’s Day when all of the estimated 3 billion nengajo are delivered.
+15 to around Dec.
+25. Once posted, nengajo are sorted and held until New Year’s Day when all of the estimated 3 billion nengajo are delivered.

-If you are planning to send your card abroad, you can pick up one of the special ¥18 nenga stamps which cover international postage.
-These delightful stamps are themed about oyakodon this year, just in case your family and friends forget where you are posting from.
+If you are planning to send your card abroad, pick up a special ¥8 nenga stamp to add to a regular domestic postage included nenga postcard, and you’re ready to send overseas.
+Your total postage fee becomes ¥70.
+These delightful stamps feature Mt.
+Fuji this year, just in case your family and friends forget where you are posting from.
 Stamp added, take your card to the postbox and you’re set to go.
 Unlike sending nengajo in Japan, the cards won’t be held until the New Year and travel at standard airmail speeds to their destination.

 It is protocol not to send nengajo to people with a death in the family in the previous year.

-Special nengajo slots will be marked on all post boxes from Dec.
-15 (Mon).
+Special nengajo slots will be marked on all post boxes Dec.
+15 (Sat.) to around Dec.
+25 (Tue.).